 Originally referred to as “Gearhead,” Revolio Clockberg Jr. is one of Rick and Morty’s most recognizable recurring characters.
 Embodying this important role is veteran voice actor and TV writer Scott Chernoff.
 Chernoff has lent his voice to dozens of animated properties and has even written for many successful comedies including BoJack Horseman, The Tonight Show with Conan O’Brien, and School of Rock.
 He is one of many Channel 101 veterans involved in Rick and Morty and pitches in with some other background voices on the show here and there.

 Even if you’ve never heard of Keith David, you have surely heard his voice.
 An unmistakable baritone with gravitas, David has leant that voice to projects such as Gargoyles, Halo, and Spawn.
 David has worked with Harmon before on the final season of Community.
-Surely, there is no better voice for Rick and Morty’s unnamed President…or its Reverse Giraffe.
+Surely, there is no better voice for Rick and Morty’s President Andre Curtis … or its Reverse Giraffe.